Coaxial cable: Rigid line

-Rigid line is a coaxial line formed by two copper tubes maintained concentric every other meter using PTFE-supports.
+Rigid line is a coaxial line formed by two copper tubes maintained concentric every other metre using PTFE-supports.
 Rigid lines cannot be bent, so they often need elbows.
 Interconnection with rigid line is done with an inner bullet/inner support and a flange or connection kit.
 Typically, rigid lines are connected using standardised EIA RF Connectors whose bullet and flange sizes match the standard line diameters.
 For each outer diameter, either 75 or 50 ohm inner tubes can be obtained.

 Rigid line is commonly used indoors for interconnection between high-power transmitters and other RF-components, but more rugged rigid line with weatherproof flanges is used outdoors on antenna masts, etc. In the interests of saving weight and costs, on masts and similar structures the outer line is often aluminium, and special care must be taken to prevent corrosion.

 With a flange connector, it is also possible to go from rigid line to hard line.
 Many broadcasting antennas and antenna splitters use the flanged rigid line interface even when connecting to flexible coaxial cables and hard line.

 Rigid line is produced in a number of different sizes:

-Cables used in the UK

-At the start of analog satellite TV broadcasts in the UK by Sky, a 75 ohm cable referred to as RG6 was used.
-This cable had a 1 mm copper core, air-spaced polyethylene dielectric and copper braid on an aluminum foil shield.
-When installed outdoors without protection, the cable was affected by UV radiation, which cracked the PVC outer sheath and allowed moisture ingress.
-The combination of copper, aluminum, moisture and air caused rapid corrosion, sometimes resulting in a 'snake swallowed an egg' appearance.
-Consequently, despite the higher cost, the RG6 cable was dropped in favor of CT100 when Sky launched its digital broadcasts.

-From around 1999 to 2005 (when CT100 manufacturer Raydex went out of business), CT100 remained the 75 ohm cable of choice for satellite TV and especially Sky.
-It had an air-spaced polyethylene dielectric, a 1 mm solid copper core and copper braid on copper foil shield.
-CT63 was a thinner cable in 'shotgun' style, meaning that it was two cables molded together and was used mainly by Sky for the twin connection required by the Sky+ satellite TV receiver, which incorporated a hard drive recording system and a second, independent tuner.

-In 2005, these cables were replaced by WF100 and WF65, respectively, manufactured by Webro and having a similar construction but a foam dielectric that provided the same electrical performance as air-spaced but was more robust and less likely to be crushed.